emilwest/emilwest-web/aboutme.md

 Having lived in Barcelona for over a year I also wrote a thesis in Spanish about the attitudes towards Catalan in the region.

 ## My experience
+- 2020-currently: Statistician
-- 2016-2020: Computational linguist at Cerence Inc, Nuance Communications and ReadSpeaker
+- 2016-2020: Computational linguist
 - Currently: looking for data science or statistics jobs in Sweden

 ## Other